 (i) The ISO determines that the New Facility is not responsible for any interconnection costs, other than study costs; or

-(ii) The applicant withdraws its Interconnection Application.
+(ii) The applicant withdraws its Interconnection Application or its Interconnection Application is deemed withdrawn.

-The amount of the refund will be reduced by any portion of the Good Faith Deposit that the New Facility Operator converted to a non-refundable deposit pursuant to Section 5.7.4.3.1(b), and by the amount of any costs that the New Facility Operator has not paid for studies performed pursuant to Section 5.7.5(d) .ssssssss The ISO will credit against the Grid Management Charge, during the next calendar year, the amount of any Good Faith Deposits converted to non-refundable deposits.
+The amount of the refund will be reduced by any portion of the Good Faith Deposit that the New Facility Operator converted to a non-refundable deposit pursuant to Section 5.7.4.3.1(b), and by the amount of any costs that the New Facility Operator has not paid for studies performed pursuant to Section 5.7.4.2.
+The ISO will credit against the Grid Management Charge, during the next calendar year, the amount of any Good Faith Deposits converted to non-refundable deposits.

 5.7.2.3 Posting of Interconnection Applications and Non-disclosure

 The ISO will maintain on its OASIS site an updated list of all pending Interconnection Applications.
-For each Completed Application. the ISO will post the nearest substation, the capacity (MW) of the New Facility and the year the New Facility is proposed to begin operations.
-The ISO and Interconnecting PTO will not disclose the identity of the applicant, except in the circumstances under which disclosure of confidential information is permitted under Section 20.3.1.
+For each Completed Application, the ISO will post the nearest substation, the capacity (MW) of the New Facility and the year the New Facility is proposed to begin operations.
+At the time it submits its Interconnection Application a New Facility Operator must indicate whether the ISO, and Interconnecting PTO, can publicly disclose the identity of such New Facility Operator.
+Unless otherwise notified, the ISO and Interconnecting PTO will not disclose the identity of the applicant, except in the circumstances under which disclosure of confidential information is permitted under Section 20.3.1 or when an applicant’s identity becomes otherwise publicly known.

-5.7.3 Interconnecting PTO Responsibilities

-(a) For each Interconnection Application, the ISO will direct the Interconnecting PTO to perform the required System Impact Study and Facility Study, and any additional studies the ISO determines to be reasonably necessary.
-The Interconnecting PTO shall perform all studies directed by the ISO consistent with the ISO's direction and in accordance with the requirements of Section 5.7.4.2..

-(b)

-(c) The Interconnecting PTO shall comply with all aspects of the connection requests pursuant to the ISO Tariff, TO Tariff, and the TCA.

-5.7.4 Interconnection
+5.7.3 Interconnection